ExtendRealityLtd/VRTK/README.md

 contains the `SteamVR_InteractableObject` script and has the flag `isGrabbable` set to `true`.

+An object can also be used if the Controller touches an interactable object with the flag `isUsable` set to `true`.

-A valid interactable object is grabbable when it is touched by the controller and by default pressing the `Trigger` on the controller will grab the object and snap it to the Controller attach point (default is the controller tip).
+A valid interactable object is grabbable/usable when it is touched by the controller and by default pressing the `Trigger` on the controller will grab the object and snap it to the Controller attach point (default is the controller tip).
 The event it is listening for is the `AliasInteract` events so the interact toggle button can be set by changing the `Interact Toggle` button on the `SteamVR_ControllerEvents` script parameters.

-When the Controller Interact button is released, the interactable game object will be propelled in the direction and at the velocity the controller was at, which can simulate object throwing.
+When the Controller Interact button is released, if the interactable game object is grabbable then it will be propelled in the direction and at the velocity the controller was at, which can simulate object throwing.

 The interactable objects require a collider to activate the trigger and a rigidbody to pick them up and move them around the game world.